-Onespace Gallery is excited to return to the Cairns Indigenous Art Fair (10-14 July) in for the 10th year anniversary.
-In 2019, we will be proudly representing new work by Elisa Jane Carmichael alongside newly represented, emerging artist Tamika Grant-Iramu.
+Onespace Gallery is very excited to return to the Cairns Indigenous Art Fair in 2019 for its 10th Anniversary (12-14 July).
+This year we will proudly present new work by Sonja Carmichael, Elisa Jane Carmichael and Tamika Grant-Iramu.

-Elisa Jane Carmichael is a Ngugi woman from Quandamooka Country (Moreton Island/Moorgumpin and Stradbroke Island/Minjerribah, Queensland).
-Her practice honours her cultural heritage by incorporating materials collected from Country, utilising traditional techniques and expressing contemporary adaptations, through the mediums of painting, weaving and textiles.
-Her work has been published in national and international publications, whilst she has also facilitated arts workshops globally.
-Her work is held in private and public collections including: Queensland Art Gallery/ Gallery of Modern Art, University of Queensland Art Museum, Queensland University of Technology Art Museum, Queensland Museum, National Gallery of Victoria, Redlands Art Gallery, Quandamooka Yoolooburrabee Aboriginal Corporation and Sunshine Coast University.
+ELISA JANE CARMICHAEL is a Ngugi woman from Quandamooka Country (Moreton Island/Moorgumpin and North Stradbroke Island/Minjerribah, Queensland).
+Her practice honours her cultural heritage by incorporating materials collected from Country, utilising traditional techniques and expressing contemporary adaptations through the mediums of painting, weaving and textiles.
+Elisa is very passionate about preserving her strong connection to the sand and sea.
+Her practice explores the beauty of nature and the environment, drawing inspiration from her cultural identity and heritage.
+Elisa holds a Bachelor of Fine Arts, QCA (Griffith University); and a Master of Fine Arts, QUT.
+Elisa’s creative works and collaborations have been exhibited nationally and internationally in the UK, Europe, USA, Canada, Japan and India.
+Her work is collected by: QAGOMA, UQ Art Museum, QUT Art Museum, Queensland Museum, National Gallery of Victoria, Redlands Art Gallery, Quandamooka Yoolooburrabee Aboriginal Corporation, and the University of the Sunshine Coast.